-(Gen. 41:45, 50), the great seat of sun-worship, called also Bethshemesh (Jer.
-43:13) and Aven (Ezek.
+This is the name of an ancient idolatrous Egyptian city mentioned in Genesis 41:45 and Gen. 41:50.
+It was the great seat of Sun-worship, called also Bethshemesh (Jeremiah 43:13) and Aven (Ezek.
 30:17), stood on the east bank of the Nile, a few miles north of Memphis, and near Cairo, in the northeast

 “It was at On that Joseph wooed and won the dark-skinned Asenath, the daughter of the high priest of its great temple.”
 This was a noted university town, and here Moses gained his acquaintance with “all the wisdom of the Egyptians.”

 - Asenath, daughter of Potiphera (Potipherah), priest of On —She is the wife of Joseph, son of Jacob.
 She is the mother of Ephraim and Manasseh.